WebberZone/add-to-all/readme.txt

 4. Goto **Settings &raquo; Add to All** to configure

+== Frequently Asked Questions ==

+If your question isn't listed here, please post a comment at the [WordPress.org support forum](https://wordpress.org/support/plugin/add-to-all).
+I monitor the forums on an ongoing basis.
+If you're looking for more advanced **paid** support, please see [details here](https://ajaydsouza.com/support/).

+If you would like a feature to be added, or if you already have the code for the feature, you can let me know by [posting in this forum](https://wordpress.org/support/plugin/add-to-all) or creating an issue in the [Github repository](https://github.com/ajaydsouza/add-to-all/issues).

 == Screenshots ==

 1. Add to All options in WP-Admin - 3rd Party Options